sudoyashi/Joshis-Garage/pages/about.md

 Joshua P Domingo

 Hey, I'm Josh!
-Professionally, I’m an IT administrator and I enjoy it enough in order to fund my non-professional array of hobbies like project cars.
+Professionally, I’m an IT administrator and I enjoy it enough in order to fund my non-professional hobbies like cars, crafts, sports, and cooking.

+I made this website to write about my hobbies because they usually end up being too long to post on social media.
+Consolidating everything here will also make it easier to reference on my projects and reference materials.

-This website is meant to house my projects and other side ventures I want to talk about that are too long to post on social media.
-I worked as a Peace Corps Volunteer for Uganda from 2019-2020 in business and agriculture.
-Alongside my fieldwork, I worked as a web designer because of my experience using WordPress, Jekyll, and web hosting administration.
+Other things about me: I worked as a Peace Corps Volunteer for Uganda from 2019-2020 in business and agriculture.
+I worked as a web designer because of my experience using WordPress, Jekyll, and web hosting administration.
+I also farmed for a hot minute while I was there, so it was pretty nice.
+Unfortunately, we got evacuated due to the COVID-19 pandemic.

-But other than cars, I haven’t gone totally crazy over the automotive world mostly because I don’t have enough money for that, there are other things I enjoy.
-Swimming, skating, and anything that I can DIY fills up the rest of my time.
+Besides cars, I like swimming, skating, and anything else I can afford to spend my money on.
+Hobbies aren't cheap.

 Got a question?
 Let me know on social media! https://www.instagram.com/joshi.tsunami/

 Cheers,
-Josh
+Joshua

+January 2022